sbabic/swupdate/doc/source/swupdate-progress.rst

 -----------

 swupdate-progress is an example how to connect to SWUpdate via the progress interface.
-It shows on the stdout a simple bar with the procent indication of the current update and reports the result of the update.
+It shows on stdout a simple bar with the percent indication of the current update and reports the result of the update.
 It can optionally drive "psplash" or execute a script after an update.